billbreit/BitWiseApps/README.md

-# BitWise
+### BitWise

 A toolkit for creating small footprint, high performance applications with Binary Logic on Python and MicroPython platforms.

+Under construction.